UKHSA FluSurvey Privacy Notice

 The information we collect is demographic, health and treatment information, so that we can provide near-real time trends of self-reported infectious diseases in UK.

-• Demographic information – such as, gender, month and year of birth, partial postcode (first part) of your home and work address, occupation, highest level of formal education/qualification, data about your lifestyle and family composition.
+- Demographic information – such as, sex, month and year of birth, partial postcode (first part) of your home and work address, occupation, highest level of formal education/qualification, data about your lifestyle and family composition.

 How we collect your information